jbossas/archetypes/jboss-html5-mobile-archetype/src/main/resources/archetype-resources/README.md

 This application is built using a technique called Plain Old HTML5 (POH5).
 This uses a pure HTML client that interacts with with the application server via restful end-points (JAX-RS).
 This application also uses some of the latest HTML5 features and advanced JAX-RS.
-And since testing is just as important with POH5 as it is server side, this application also uses QUnit to show you how to unit test your JavaScript.
+And since testing is just as important with POH5 as it is server side, this application uses QUnit to show you how to unit test your JavaScript.

 What is a modern web application without mobile web support?
 This application also integrates